mvolkmann/blog/src/dart.md

 print(n);
 ```

-Dividing by zero results in the `double.infinity` constant
+Dividing by zero with the `/` operator results in
-rather than throwing an error.
+the `double.infinity` constant rather than throwing an exception.
+When the integer division operator `~/` is used instead,
+an `UnsupportedError` is thrown.
+Note that `IntegerDivisionByZeroException` is deprecated.

 #### int Class